- What is the #1 email marketing mistake that every business makes?

 When you segment your email marketing database, not only will revenues grow, but a large number of your email marketing metrics will increase, as research by eMarketer found:

-In 2012, MarketingCharts found that targeting and personalization was not a priority of digital marketers.
-In 2013, it is now the third biggest priority, along with Conversion Rate Optimization and Content Marketing.
-In fact, it’s the fastest growing priority as marketers can now see the impact of targeted campaigns compared to the one size fits all approach.
+Targeting and personalization are now a top priority for digital marketers, along with Conversion Rate Optimization and Content Marketing.
+In fact, it's one of the fastest growing priorities as marketers can now see the impact of targeted campaigns compared to the one size fits all approach.

 Have you ever sent an email to someone who lives in a country you do not ship to?
 Or how about inviting subscribers to attend a 1 hour seminar in London when they live in Spain?

 Knowing where your subscribers are located is powerful data that can be used to fine tune your targeting efforts.
-Instead of sending an email to all, send emails to those who live in the surrounding area of your event, and increase the number of seats filled.
+Instead of sending an email to all, send emails to those who live in the surrounding area of your event or conference, and increase the number of seats filled.